josephdickson11/josephdickson11/README.md

 - 🔭 I'm a python developer with a bias towards data science and backend engineering.
-- 🌱 Currently focused securing a position as a backend engineer at fast paced company.
+- 🌱 Currently focused securing a position as a Devops engineer at fast paced company.
 - 📫 reach me on my [mail](oladipupo.ibeun@gmail.com)

 <!--